OpenImageDebugger/OpenImageDebugger/README.md

 GDB ImageWatch supports two export modes.
 You can save your buffer as a PNG (which may result in loss of data if your buffer type is not `uint8_t`) or as a binary file that can be opened with any tool.

-### Quickly moving to arbitrary coordinates

-If you need to quickly move to any pixel location, then the *go to* functionality is what you are looking for.
-Press *Ctrl+L* and two input fields corresponding to the target destination in format `<x, y>` will appear at the bottom right corner of the buffer screen.
-Type the desired location, then press enter to quickly zoom into that location.

 ### Loading exported buffers on Octave/Matlab